Eddie Rosario Player Props: Braves vs. Rockies

 Eddie Rosario At The Plate

-- Rosario has had an RBI in 17 games this season (28.8%), including six multi-RBI outings (10.2%).
-He has also driven home three or more of his team's runs in three contests.
+- Rosario has picked up an RBI in 30.0% of his games this year, with more than one RBI in 11.7% of his games.
+He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.